Dog Sees God: Confessions of a Teenage Blockhead: Development and production history

 Dog Sees God received its off-Broadway premiere by Martian Entertainment and Dede Harris at the Century Center for the Performing Arts, opening on December 15, 2005.
 Presented by Bert V. Royal, the play was directed by the Trip Cullman; the set design was by David Korins; the costume design was by Jenny Mannis; the lighting design was by Brian MacDevitt; the sound design was by Darron L. West; The fight direction was by Rick Sordelet; the general manager was Roy Gabay; the production stage manager was Lori Ann Zepp; the assistant stage manager was Tammy Scozzafava; and the production manager was Randall Etheredge.
+In February 2006, Eliza Dushku (who played Van's Sister) along with several other members of the cast quit the show and attempts were made to tie their leaving to a lawsuit between the producers.
+Charges of abuse against one of the producers were later dismissed as "plainly devoid of merit and undertaken as a vindictive campaign to harass".